My Stereo System

 ![]() |

 Chris Jones, No Looking Back (Stockfisch Records, Germany).
-You may not be familiar with this title unless you have heard of the German Stockfisch Records label.
+You may not be familiar with this artists or title unless you have heard of the German Stockfisch Records label.
 Chris Jones, who passed away in 2005, was their number one session guitarist.
 Apart from his own album for Stockfisch, Roadhouses and Automobiles (45 rpm DMM), some of his older material was released by Stockfisch as a double CD, with Moonstruck and No Looking Back spanning two discs.
 The vinyl version is a classic and a true analogue recording.
 As with all the other Stockfisch titles, the presentation alone is worth the money.
 Each LP comes neatly packed in a paper sleeve with antistatic inner.
 A close look shows ample space between tracks and it just looks professional.
 These records are usually as flat as a pancake and a casual visual inspection shows this is something out of the ordinary.
 Right now there is no distributor for this great music label in South Africa.
-The problem is that this music is nor for everyone since it targets a very specific range of music styles.
+The problem is that this music is not for everyone since it targets a very specific range of music styles.
 Have a look at some of other Stockfisch titles I own, The Greater Good, Paul O'Brien, and Sara K. |

 ![]() |